joopringelberg/perspectives-rabbitmq-service/README.md

 Finally, set a maximum number of user accounts permitted with parameter `--maxusers`.

-It uses a RabbitMQ account with management priviliges to access the management api (https://rawcdn.githack.com/rabbitmq/rabbitmq-management/v3.8.7/priv/www/api/index.html and see https://www.rabbitmq.com/management.html).
+It uses a RabbitMQ account with management priviliges to access the [management api](https://rawcdn.githack.com/rabbitmq/rabbitmq-management/v3.8.7/priv/www/api/index.html) (but also see [this page](https://www.rabbitmq.com/management.html)).
 The credentials for this account should be passed in with parameters `--admin` and `--adminpassword`

 To access the server, create a POST request and send a payload consisting of this object: